davepinch/pinchy.cc/scratchpad.md

 * Act it out.
 Remember, it is not strange to be the thing.
 * To a bridge, it is not strange to be a bridge.
 * It is impossible to convey the experience of another thing.
-* Yet art is capable of expressing the essense of what it is.
+* Yet art is capable of expressing the essense.

 # Tremendous Art